Introduction and Major Ideas

 • refine the activities of other staff whose roles require aspects of facilitation

 In the following portions of the Introduction, we define facilitation and establish goals of impact for Facilitators as compared to other traditional ACI staffing roles.
 Based upon this philosophical description, we establish the major categories of facilitation practices, referred to as Major Activities of Facilitation, and discuss implications for the necessary skills and background of effective Facilitators.
-Thus, the majority of the Facilitation Best Practices documentation is presented as chapters (1-10) describing specific considerations and approaches for each activity.
+Thus, the majority of the Facilitation Leading Practices documentation is presented as chapters (1-10) describing specific considerations and approaches for each activity.
 The entire set of documentation is also accompanied by Key Terms and Definitions of key terms and an Appendix with supplementary materials that are referred to within the chapters.

 Importantly, the leading practices established in this documentation are meant to be continually revised, leveraging perspectives not only from the institutions contributing to the ACI-REF project but also from the increasing number of institutions implementing facilitation practices.
 We also acknowledge that many institutions may implement Facilitator roles within a variety of contexts.
 For example, some Facilitators may assist a variety of researchers with the use of a specific ACI resource, such as an institutional, large-scale (“HPC”) computing center, centralized network infrastructure, or data management service.
 Other Facilitators may be more closely associated with a specific subset of researchers, perhaps for a specific department, college, or research domain, and will more generally consult on the use of a variety of ACI resource types for methods specific to the research domain.
 Across such a palette of facilitators and specialization, we acknowledge that the Major Activities of Facilitation described herein will contribute in varying degrees to any single Facilitator’s specific goals and practices.